island-lang/island-lang.github.io/README.md

 feature FeatureB
 	index: string

-class Example extends FeatureA, FeatureB
+class ExampleClass extends FeatureA, FeatureB
 	name: string

 	// 'Example' has no field named 'index', instead it has: